 This just in: CityPlace Burlington was supposed to be built by now.
-But, as you may have heard, instead of a gleaming 14-story complex loaded with shops, restaurants and housing, the six-acre lot along Cherry Street looks like the landing site of a meteorite.
+But, as you may have heard, instead of a gleaming 14-story complex loaded with shops, restaurants and housing, the three-acre lot along Cherry Street looks like the landing site of a meteorite.
 The development has, quite literally, cratered.

 - File: James Buck

 A litany of issues, from construction delays to flimsy financing, vexed the project from the start.
 Public distrust deepened when majority ownership of the property shifted from developer Don Sinex to Brookfield Asset Management.
 It's put Burlington Mayor Miro Weinberger and other politicians who supported the downtown complex in an awkward spot.
 It's become their very own version of the Pit of Despair.

 In July, Brookfield acknowledged that the "scope, scale and the timing" of the project may change.
 (Side note: No shit.)
 "Over the next several months, we will be working collaboratively with the administration and stakeholders to refine our development plan to ensure we have a design that is consistent with the community's values and goals," the company said in a statement at the time.